laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

 In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
 Thus we can calculate the Drag factor of the Flywheel based on the drag-based deceleration through the recovery phase [[1]](#1).
+This calculation is performed in the `markRecoveryPhaseCompleted()` function of `engine/Flywheel.js`.

 A numerical approach is presented by through [[1]](#1) in formula 7.2: